 - 1. There are some closely-related offences in the police recorded crime series, such as public order offences, that have no identifiable victim and are contained within the "other crimes against society" category. - 2.
-Hospital Admitted Patient Care Activity, 2016-17 and Hospital Episode Statistics, Admitted Patient Care England, 2006-07 provided by NHS Digital.
+Hospital Admitted Patient Care Activity, 2017-18 and Hospital Episode Statistics, Admitted Patient Care England, 2007-08 provided by NHS Digital.
+See the 'External Causes' datasets.
 Assault admissions do not include sexual offences but include assault codes X85 to Y04 and Y08 and Y09 from the dataset. - 3.
-Homicide includes the offences of murder, manslaughter, corporate manslaughter and infanticide. - 4.
-Figures from the Homicide Index for the time period April 2016 to March 2017, which take account of further police investigations and court outcomes, were published in Homicide in England and Wales: year-ending March 2017 on 8 February 2018. - 5.
-These figures include murders related to the Westminster Bridge terrorist-related incident in March 2017.
+Homicide includes the offences of murder, manslaughter, corporate manslaughter and infanticide. - Figures from the Homicide Index for the time period April 2016 to March 2017, which take account of further police investigations and court outcomes, were published in Homicide in England and Wales: year ending March 2017 on 8 February 2018. - 5.
+Includes Greater Manchester Police.
+The recording of homicides involving a knife or sharp instrument was unaffected by their recording review in December 2017.